Smokefree Compliance: Environments and Enforcement (Tobacco and Vape) | Northland DHB

 • the buildings and grounds of schools and early childhood centres

-• indoor areas of licensed premises and workplaces – ‘licensed premises’ includes bars, restaurants, cafés, sports clubs and casinos, ‘workplaces’ includes offices, factories, warehouses, work canteens and ‘smoko’ rooms
+• indoor areas of licensed premises and workplaces – ‘licensed premises’ includes bars, restaurants, cafés, sports clubs and casinos, ‘workplaces’ includes offices, factories, warehouses, work canteens and ‘smoko’ rooms.

 Legislation

-Smokefree Environments Act 1990
+Smokefree Environments and Regulated Products Act 1990

-The Smokefree Environments Act 1990 aims to:
+The Act aims to:

-• Protect the health of workers and the public from second-hand smoke
+• Protect the health of workers and the public from second-hand smoke and vape

 • Reduce the harm caused to individuals from tobacco products